technekey/SimpleDashboard/README.md

 # SimpleDashboard
 This is a super simple dashboard for selfhosted applications.
 This is nothing fancy, admin can add/remove applications to the dashboard, whereas other users can use them.
 This also show basic system stats, like CPU Usage, Memory, Number of users, CPU Temp etc.

+Note: I have only tested this on `Ubuntu 24.04` on LAN.
+If you have any suggestions, please reach out.
+Thanks.

 # Installation